-Recruitment and Remuneration Committee's Report
+Recruitment & Remuneration Committee's Report

-The recruitment and remuneration committee has within its authority and capacity, duty and responsibility, as delegated by the board of directors which constitutes the task of setting procedures for recruitment of directors, managing director and also arrange a succession plan, as well as decisions on remuneration policy for management and employees.
-In 2016, the recruitment and remuneration committee members held 3 meetings.
+The recruitment & remuneration committees has within its authority and capacity, duty and responsibility, as delegated by the board of directors which constitutes the task of setting procedures for recruitment of directors, managing director and also arrange a succession plan, as well as decisions on remuneration policy for management and employees.
+In 2018, the recruitment & remuneration committees held 3 meetings.

-On the recruitment of directors and executives, the recruitment and remuneration committee has proceeded to search and recruit suitable candidates in accordance with the criteria set by the board of directors and does not violate the regulations stipulated by supervisory authority.
-In 2017, the recruitmentand remuneration committee presented the re-appointment of the Board of Directors and Audit Committee retiring to the consideration of the board of directors.
+On the recruitment of directors and executives, the recruitment & remuneration committees has proceeded to search and recruit suitable candidates in accordance with the criteria set by the board of directors and does not violate the regulations stipulated by supervisory authority.
+In 2018, the recruitment & remuneration committees presented the re-appointment of the Board of Directors and Recruitment & Remuneration committees retiring to the consideration of the Board of directors.
 Moreover, the committee provided a channel for minority shareholders to submit names of qualified persons for directorship to be considered by the committee.